-Out of 252 properties that were identified as having a non-conforming use, 52 parcels (of which, this item contains 1 parcel) were requested by their owners to be rezoned, 24 parcels were requested to remain in their current zoning district, and 176 parcels' owners did not respond to the letter regarding rezoning, yielding a response rate of 30%.
+Out of 252 properties that were identified as having a non-conforming use, 52 parcels were requested by their owners to be rezoned, 24 parcels were requested to remain in their current zoning district, and 176 parcels' owners did not respond to the letter regarding rezoning, yielding a response rate of 30%.
 Out of 51 Home Occupation permit applications sent out to properties that qualified for an HOP, 22 have been completed and returned to Planning staff.
-A GIS web application ( https://chathamncgis.maps.arcgis.com/apps/webappviewer/index.html?

-id=8a3a205b2dbd41459379332f46537df3>) has been created identifying the 52 properties, and the list of the 52 parcels requested to be rezoned has been included as an attachment.
+A GIS web application ( https://chathamncgis.maps.arcgis.com/apps/webappviewer/index.html? id=8a3a205b2dbd41459379332f46537df3>) has been created identifying the 52 properties, and the list of the 52 parcels requested to be rezoned has been included as an attachment.
 It should be noted that Planning staff will most likely receive more requests for eligible businesses to be rezoned in the future.
 Planning staff will follow up with the Board of Commissioners later this year to request a public hearing for those additional rezonings.

 On April 16th, 2018, the Board of Commissioners held a Public Hearing on this item.
-No members of the public spoke.
+Of the 47 parcels under consideration for rezoning in this item, no members of the public spoke.
 The Board voted to forward the item to the Planning Board for a recommendation.
 On May 1st, the Planning Board discussed the item.
-No member of the public spoke regarding this item.
-The Planning Board voted 9-0 to recommend rezoning of this parcel.
+No member of the public spoke regarding these 47 parcels.
+The Planning